Caerphilly County Borough Council: Premises

-The council inherited two main offices from its predecessor authorities: Ystrad Fawr House at Ystrad Mynach from Rhymney Valley District Council, and Pontllanfraith House in Pontllanfraith from Islwyn Borough Council.
+The council meets at Penallta House in Tredomen Park, a part of Ystrad Mynach ward, it opened in April 2008.
+The council used to meet in the two main offices of its predecessor authorities: Ystrad Fawr House at Ystrad Mynach from Rhymney Valley District Council, and Pontllanfraith House in Pontllanfraith from Islwyn Borough Council.
 Ystrad Fawr House was demolished in 2008 to make way for the Ysbyty Ystrad Fawr hospital.
-A new headquarters was built at Penallta House in the Tredomen area of Ystrad Mynach (in the community of Gelligaer), opening in April 2008.
 The other office at Pontllanfraith House subsequently closed in 2015 and has since been demolished.

 Electoral divisions

 The county borough is divided into 30 electoral wards returning 69 councillors.
 Many of these wards are coterminous with communities (parishes) of the same name.
 The following table lists council wards, communities and community ward areas.